Pavan-7575/Language-Translator/README.md

 - You can edit any of the three files directly.
 They are plain HTML/CSS/JS and don't require a server.
 - The project is portable; just keep all files together in a directory.

+## Collaboration

+Anyone interested in contributing or collaborating is welcome to join.
+Feel free to fork the repository, suggest changes, or reach out if you'd like to work together on new features or improvements.